openshift/openstack-cinder-csi-driver-operator/README.md

 kind: ConfigMap
 metadata:
   name: cloud-provider-config
-  namepsace: openshift-config
+  namespace: openshift-config
 ```

 > *Note*
 > The `openshift-config / cloud-provider-config` config map stores configuration for both services for historical reasons: previously, block device management was handled by the cloud provider.
-> This was decoupled in the 4.14 release, but support for loading configuration from the `openshift-config / cloud-provider-config` config map is retained to avoid breaking exist deployments.
+> This was decoupled in the 4.14 release, but support for loading configuration from the `openshift-config / cloud-provider-config` config map is retained to avoid breaking existing deployments.
 > Only values from the `[Global]`, `[BlockStorage]` and `[Metadata]` sections are relevant.
 The remainder are ignored by the CSI driver.
 > A full list of supported configuration options can be found in the [OpenStack Cloud Provider documentation](https://github.com/kubernetes/cloud-provider-openstack/blob/master/docs/cinder-csi-plugin/using-cinder-csi-plugin.md#driver-config).